Music

 St John's has three Steinway grand pianos (one of them an excellent Model C acquired in 2012), three Boston grands, a harpsichord and a recently refurbished organ; furthermore, the Main Theatre in the Old Divinity School (opposite the Great Gate) offers a first-class performance space, which is used by professional musicians, student groups, New Music ensembles, and many other performers.

-The College Music Society, which is run by students with input from a range of Fellows and other members of the musical community at St John’s, arranges concerts and lunchtime recitals on a regular basis, in addition to which a series of Master’s Lodge concerts takes place each year.
-As previously noted, the College’s College Choir has an outstanding reputation and has produced many fine recordings, in recent years on the College’s own label.
-The St John's Voices has become increasingly important in College life, offering a range of opportunities for female and male singers, including recording and touring.
-Jazz too plays a prominent role at the College, with student concerts of a professional standard run by Jazz @John's, jazz performances in the Master’s Lodge and elsewhere, and the annual Reinstein Jazz Prize.
+The College Music Society, which is run by students with input from a range of Fellows and other members of the musical community at St John’s, arranges concerts and lunchtime recitals on a regular basis, in addition to which the Master’s Concert Series takes place in the Old Divinity School each year.
+As previously noted, the College's Choir has an outstanding reputation and has produced many fine recordings, in recent years on the College’s own label.
+Jazz too plays a prominent role at the College, with student concerts of a professional standard run by Jazz @John's, jazz performances elsewhere in the College, and the annual Reinstein Jazz Prize.

 All of this means that Music at St John’s is exceptionally well supported, with unique opportunities for all who are studying the subject as well as those specialising in other disciplines.